-is not deflected, it is centered about zero.
-Increasing the natural deflection angle in FLORIS would raise the error observed in the baseline (as well as the negatively yawed case.)
+Under positively yawed conditions, the power improvements for turbines negatively offset from the wake center line are greater than what FLORIS estimates for distances greater than 5 D. We note here that this effect cannot be modeled through a re-tuning of FLORIS.
+The main parameter available for implementing deflection asymmetry is a natural deflection angle, and increasing this raises the error observed in the baseline and negatively yawed case.
 Further, we cannot simply assume the wake recovers more quickly in positively yawed cases, because we note that in all cases, the trough of the deficit is predicted accurately by FLORIS.
 Therefore, the shape of the wake is a factor in being able to more accurately predict the power gain due to yaw misalignment, especially in cases of turbines offset from exactly downstream.

 A first result of the paper is the suggestion that the asymmetry in wake steering, where positive yaw is superior to negative yaw, is better explained by vortex-wake interactions than a natural deflection angle.
-This is more important for a two-turbine interaction when the downstream turbine is not directly downstream.
+This is most important for a two-turbine interaction when the downstream turbine is not directly downstream.